ThibaudM/timelapse-sony/README.md

 ----------

 You just need to:
-* Put your camera in "Ctrl with Smartphone" mode
+* Start Timelapse app
-* Connect your smartphone to the camera's wifi network
+* Put your camera in "Ctrl with Smartphone" mode or Connect by NFC